She'r-e Nimaa'i: She'r-e Nimaa'i variants

 Gradually, the composition of She'r-e Nimaa'i was changed by newer poets, and new types of She'r-e Nimaa'i were created.
-Ahmad Shamlou imported Free verse into Iran and combined it with She'r-e Nimaa'i to create white or Shamlouic poetry.
+Ahmad Shamlou imported Free verse into Iran and combined it with She'r-e Nimaa'i to create [or promote] a kind of white / blank or Shamlouic poetry.
 Yadollah Royaee, followed by Parviz Islampour, created "Hajm Poetry" with a statement.
 New Wave poetry was founded by Ahmad Reza Ahmadi and Bijan Elahi at the same time that She'r-e Nimaa'i was accepted by academics.
 Apart from these three dominant styles, Third Wave Poetry, Pure Poetry, Seventies Poetry, Postmodern Poetry, and Ultra-New Poetry were also inspired by She'r-e Nimaa'i.